 Our website is a live inventory system.
-If you are able to choose your color and add it to your cart, then we have it in stock and can ship that same day or next business day.
+If you are able to choose your color and add it to your cart, then we have it in stock and can ship from our warehouse.
 If you don't see the color you want, then it is out of stock (sorry no backorders; we don't like selling things we don't have).
 Please send us an email with your request and we will reply as quickly as we can concerning lead time.
-We know how difficult it is to manufacture and bring products to market.
-We didn't want to make any empty promises or do pre-orders over the last year, so we kept this under wraps until we had them "in our hands and ready to ship".

 Why the need for a “Compliant Rifle Grip”?